How to Deal with Stress God’s Way

 Your eyes widen (or maybe you close them!) and you grip the saddle tighter.

 I’ve written a book with this story and more about how we can learn How to Manage Stress: God’s Prescription for Turning Stress into Rest.
-God has a plan to help us through our long term stress, if we will listen and obey.
+The entire story is in the book but for a spoiler alert, I did make it safely across the gap (obviously!)

 The stress I felt on the mule that day high up in the mountains of Ethiopia was a short-term stress – one that is handled best by a quick cry heavenward!